data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 Each group will be assigned:
 - A Google account with Colab Pro;
-- The data for one of the five cities.
+- The dataset of one of the five cities.

 ## Datasets